CPUjoker303/netlify2.0/content/posts/best-phono-preamp-under-500-and-200-dollars-november-2020.md

 {{<pros>}}

-<li>Lots of gain settings </li>
+<li>Lots of gain settings.</li>
-<li>Easy to adjust</li>
+<li>Easy to adjust.</li>
-<li>Easy to hookup </li>
+<li>Easy to hookup.</li>
-<li>Compatible  with MC / MM cartridges</li>
+<li>Compatible  with MC / MM cartridges.</li>
-<li>Twenty gain settings</li>
+<li>Twenty gain settings.</li>
-<li>Tilt tone controls</li>
+<li>Tilt tone controls.</li>
-<li>Bass and volume controller</li>
+<li>Bass and volume controller.</li>
 {{</pros>}}
 {{<cons>}}
-<li>Large </li>
+<li>Large.</li>
-<li>Emits low humming noise</li>
+<li>Emits low humming noise.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07DKHM2HS/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07DKHM2HS&linkId=b0fb539aea53de6fc807a0a7244b60dc{{</button>}}

 ### Pro-Ject Audio - Phono Box DC - MM/MC Phono preamp with line Output – Blk

 ![Pro-Ject Audio - Phono Box DC Preamplifier](/uploads/pro-ject-audio-review.jpg "Pro-Ject Audio - Phono Box DC Preamplifier")

-Next product is [Pro-Ject Audio Phono Box](https://www.project-audio.com/en/product/phono-box/), and this compact amplifier will give you straight forward sound.
+Next product is Pro-Ject Audio Phono Box, and this compact amplifier will give you straight forward sound.
 The phono box came in a black and brushed metal look which seems very durable and a bit heavy in weight.
 On the backside of the phono box, you will see some input ports and line out port.

 The Pro-Ject Audio Phono amplifier comes with the selector, which will help you in selecting the moving coil and magnet which depends upon which cartridge you are using with your turntable.

 Its small size looks pretty good, and you can install it close to the record player without any trouble.
 The power consumption if this Pro-Ject Audio amplifier is only eighteen volts and you need 18 volts power supply to run this amplifier.

 You will power port on the backside of this Phono Box where other ports are installed.
 The company gives you the original power supply inside the package, and you don’t have to purchase a new one.

 Like other amplifiers, this one has the same cartridge compatibility, and you can adjust both MM and MC cartridges easily.
-So it comes in the budget range and is the best phono preamp under 100 dollars.
+So it comes in the budget range and is the Best Phono Preamp Under $100.

 #### Specifications